 Thank you so much to Justine for her time, as a huge Brookside fan – the pleasure and the privilege is mine.

-Interview with Michael Starke, Sinbad Michael Starke – Photo provided by M Starke Personal Collection What were your favourite shows on television?
+Michael Starke – Photo provided by M Starke Personal Collection

 When I was a lad, I was a telly addict.
 My favourite shows were all the Gerry Anderson stuff,